metabase/metabase/docs/developers-guide-osx.md

 `./bin/osx-setup` will build run commands to build the uberjar for you if needed.
 Run `./bin/osx-setup` again at any time in the future to copy the latest version of the uberjar into the project.

+(If the script fails near the end, you can just copy the JARs in question to `OSX/Resources/metabase.jar` and `OSX/Resources/reset-password.jar`.)

 ## Releasing